 Number of non-compliance incidents of cybersecurity controls by third-party personnel.
 [D1.1, D1.3, D4.5, and E5.2].
 This metric is used to evaluate the licensee's capability to screen and to enforce security controls for third-party personnel.

-Number of unauthorized connected to CDAs [D1.18, D1.19].
+Number of unauthorized PMMD connected to CDAs [D1.18, D1.19].
 This requirement involves monitoring, controlling, and documenting usage restrictions.
 This may be performed manually or digitally.
 Device identification and authentication at the CDAs [D4.5] could be used to provide input to this metric.

 Flaw Remediation